evangelos-com/dotfiles/README.md

 # Evangelos' dotfiles

 ## Installation of dotfiles
-NOTE: these were written for a bash terminal, not zsh which comes default in newer versions of macOS (Ventura for example).
-The biggest issue with be the `.bash_prompt` colours.
+NOTE: these were written for a bash terminal, not zsh which comes default in newer versions of macOS (Ventura for example).  `.bash_prompt` colours do not work in zsh.

 Run the very simple install script to pull in the latest version and copy the files to ~/, your home directory.
 ```bash